-The delivery and assessment of this unit may contribute towards the development of Core Skills in Communication, Information and Communication Technology and Problem Solving.
+The delivery and assessment of this unit may contribute towards the development of all 5 Core Skills of Communication, Information and Communication Technology, Numeracy, Working with Others and Problem Solving.
 It can also support the development of other transferable skills, such as, essay/report writing, referencing, citation and bibliography skills and thinking, analytical and critical skills.